rutubhatankar/grocery_sales_dashboard/README.md

 # Grocery Sales Analysis Dashboard (Tableau + Power BI + Excel)

 Interactive dashboards to analyze grocery sales KPIs, trends, and customer segments.
 Built in **Tableau** and **Power BI**, with **Excel** data prep.

+## Dataset
+- The dataset used is the IBM HR Analytics Employee Attrition dataset (public).
+- See detailed [Data Dictionary](docs/data_dictionary.md) for field descriptions.

 ## Demo